christopherjc54/web-server-py/README.md

-# Python HTTPS API for Database Server
+# Python HTTPS API Server

-The purpose of this project is to create a fully functional interface for secure networked application development.
+The purpose of this project is to create a fully functional interface for secured network application development.

 A sample client is provided to test functionality.

 ## GET Request ##
-Any GET request will return a list of all usernames and passwords in the form they were initially sent to the server.
+Any GET request will return a printout of all usernames and display names.
 This will change.

 ## POST Request form-data Keys ##
 - action